-As you work with your chosen workers’ compensation lawyer to get the outcome you deserve, you may hear mention of the Workers’ Compensation Appeals Board.
+As you work with your Orange County workers’ compensation lawyer to get the outcome you deserve, you may hear mention of the Workers’ Compensation Appeals Board.
 This board is not something you will likely come across in everyday life, but it is worth learning about if you are currently seeking compensation for workplace injuries.

 What Is the Workers’ Compensation Appeals Board?